 - Advanced Threat Protection – Guides in-the-moment user behaviors, applies a fact-based approach to risk reduction, and leverages aggregated data to accurately detect emerging threats.

 - Limited access – Cyberattacks are unrelenting, and many organizations are adopting a zero trust model that constantly monitors and validates user access to network resources.

 - Update Software – make sure your software is current and up-to-date.
 Cybercriminals search for and use these vulnerabilities to gain network access to install ransomware and malware.

 - Backups – do them regularly and often so you have reliable data to restore in case of a successful ransomware attack.

 Because of a necessary layered approach to cloud security, it’s vital to put into place a management process so these efforts are regularly reviewed and integrated effectively and efficiently.
 Security breaches occur regularly because of misconfigured cloud services; those configurations must be revisited regularly.

-We’re here to help people understand and deploy DMARC, so get in touch with us if you have any questions.
-You can also start a complimentary trial and get assistance from our support and analyst teams.
+We’re here to help people understand and deploy DMARC; you can start a complimentary trial and get assistance from our support and analyst teams.

 Want to continue the conversation?
 Head over to the dmarcian Forum.